cqhung1412/raft-on-the-go/README.md

 Raft-on-the-Go is a distributed consensus implementation that provides a consistent, fault-tolerant key-value store across multiple nodes.
 It follows the Raft protocol for leader election, log replication, and handling network partitions.

+This implementation focuses on robustness and fault tolerance, with special attention to handling network partitions gracefully.
+The system ensures that when network issues occur, the cluster maintains consistency while preventing term inflation in minority partitions, and smoothly recovers when connectivity is restored.

 ## Features

-- Complete implementation of the Raft consensus algorithm
+- **Consensus Protocol**: Complete implementation of the Raft consensus algorithm
+- **Leadership Management**
   - Leader election with term-based voting
+  - Automatic leader step-down when disconnected from majority
+  - No-op entries for establishing leadership
+  - Protection against multiple leaders in the same term
+- **Data Consistency**
-- Log replication with consistency guarantees
+  - Log replication with strong consistency guarantees
+  - Majority-based commit rules to ensure safety
+  - Efficient log reconciliation for lagging nodes
+- **Fault Tolerance**
   - Automatic recovery of failed nodes
+  - Continued operation with minority node failures
+  - Graceful leader failover
+- **Network Partition Handling**
-- Advanced network partition tolerance with term stability
+  - Specialized minority partition detection
+  - Prevention of term inflation in minority partitions
+  - Smooth reconnection handling after partition healing
+  - Leadership stability during network fluctuations
+- **Operational Features**
-- HTTP API for cluster interaction
+  - HTTP API for cluster management and inspection
-- Docker-based network partition simulation
+  - Docker-based network partition testing environment
-- Leader stability after partition healing
-- Protection against term inflation in minority partitions
+  - Comprehensive logging for debugging and monitoring
+  - Graceful node shutdown and recovery

 ## Getting Started